Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?

 [Externally verified] FSC, UNGC, WBCSD, CLG Chile, Acción Empresas.
-The company also lists different sustainability memberships on its website.
+The company also reports being a member of several other sustainability initiatives.

 • Y